filecoin-project/sentinel/docs/content/en/software/lily/operation.md

 #### Constraints

 - The Find job must be executed **BEFORE** a Fill job.
 These jobs must **NOT** be performed simultaneously.
+- Executing the Find job over epoch ranges which have no processing reports will create GAP results for all epoch/tasks combinations.
 - Do not execute the Find job over epoch ranges imported from the lily data archive as there are no processing reports for imported data.

 ### Fill
 The Fill job queries the `visor_gap_reports` table for gaps to fill and indexes the data reported to have gaps.